daniel-lewis-ab/ComfyUI-Llama/README.md

 - I wanted to integrate text generation and image generation AI in one interface and see what other people can come up with to use them.

 ## Features:
-- Currently let's you easily load GGUF models using the basic Loader in a consistent fashion with other ComfyUI models
-- Can use models to generate strings of output text with seemingly correct seeding and temperature.
+- Currently let's you easily load GGUF models in a consistent fashion with other ComfyUI models and can use them to generate strings of output text with seemingly correct seeding and temperature.
-- Partial Implementation of Advanced Loader (all but 4 or 5 arguments)
-- LLM Reset, LLM Token BOS, LLM Token EOS,

 - Works well with [ComfyUI-Custom-Scripts](https://github.com/pythongosssss/ComfyUI-Custom-Scripts) and using the [ShowText](https://github.com/pythongosssss/ComfyUI-Custom-Scripts#show-text) Node to get output from the LLM.

 ## Upcoming Features:

-- Implement more of __call__ arguments
-- LLM Tokenize, LLM Detokenize, LLM Eval, LLM Sample are mostly implemented but have a typecasting bug
-- LLM Create Embedding, LLM Embed are partially implemented but have an execution bug
-- LLM Set Cache is completely unimplemented
-- LLM Create Completion, LLM Create Chat Completion are completely unimplemented
+- Intend to discover how to improve interactivity so you can get a dialogue going

 # Installation